 |Sonesword Key||2000 Runes|

 Worst Ways to Die in Elden Ring

-- Getting Devoured in a Statue: You’ve heard that right, there is a pendulum statue-like boss in Elden Ring that can pull you into itself to devour you.
+- Getting Devoured in a Statue: You’ve heard that right; a pendulum statue-like boss in Elden Ring can pull you into itself to devour you.

-- Getting Disconnected by the Sheer Damage: A recent bug from Elden Ring has disconnected the players from the game upon dying from the hands of Raya Lucaria Sorcerer.
+- Getting Disconnected by the Sheer Damage: A recent bug from Elden Ring has disconnected the players from the game upon dying at the hands of Raya Lucaria Sorcerer.

-- The Horse Glitch: A recent glitch in the game teleports you in the sky to dematerialize and die whenever you try to spawn your horse.
+- The Horse Glitch: A recent glitch in the game teleports you into the sky to dematerialize and die whenever you try to spawn your horse.

 While there are a lot of ways that can feel gruesome and disturbing, nothing beats the mentioned three.
-Retrieving your runes will be very hard especially when you die from glitches and bugs.
+Retrieving your runes will be hard, especially when you die from glitches and bugs.
 Therefore, keep a sacrificial twig with you just in case.